chydarren/ST2504-Secure-Chat-Application/README.md

 # Secure Chat Application

-## Introduction

-This is a Java program that simulates a chat server that enables secure communication within 2 or more parties over a network, such as over a Local Area Network (LAN) or over the Internet.
+***Secure Chat Application*** is a Java program that simulates a chat server that enables secure communication within 2 or more parties over a network, such as over a Local Area Network (LAN) or over the Internet.
 One of the computers acts as a chat server, and the other acts as a chat client.

 The server and client are required to acknowledge each other’s presence through authentication and communicate securely through the use of